 Yes, reheating turkey in a microwave is safe.
 Considering there is leftover or precooked turkey, it may be safely reheated to a core temperature of 74 degrees Celsius or 165 degrees Fahrenheit.

 Take care not to overcook or undercook the turkey.
 Eating turkey meat that is less than 165 degrees Fahrenheit or 74 degrees Celsius will potentially lead to foodborne illness.

 In addition, the meat must be chilled and kept in accordance with safe food handling standards.
 If the turkey smells nasty or off-putting in any way, do not reheat it since it may be contaminated.

 Trust me, avoiding a trip to the emergency room is more cost-effective than throwing out that spoiled turkey!

 Turkey that has been precooked or fully roasted must only be reheated once.

-Reheating meat more than once is not a smart option since it might subject the meat to dangerous food-borne microbes or cause substantial moisture loss.
-Which tends to make the turkey hard.
+Reheating leftover turkey more than once is not a smart option since it might subject the meat to dangerous food-borne microbes or cause substantial moisture loss, which tends to make the turkey hard.

 How do you reheat turkey in the microwave?